 901 F St., NW

 This penny-tiled dining room, a New York export, has a something-for-everyone menu that’s especially strong with bar snacks.
-A mess of freshly fried potato chips are doused in warm blue cheese, while butternut squash rings and calamari are expertly fried.
+A mess of freshly fried potato chips are doused in warm blue cheese, and there are crispy chicken-fried mushrooms.
+To drink: frozen French 75s, of course.

 300 Massachusetts Ave., NW